How Companies Manage Supply Chain During Inflation

 Chaotic supply chains are significantly disrupting America’s midsize businesses, which often are not in a position to fall back on vertical integration or hefty inventories to cushion the impact.
 The reality of today’s product and component shortages, coupled with steep price increases when materials can be obtained, has been a major challenge as the economy opened up to post-pandemic demand.
 Companies are looking for stopgap solutions as well as new practices to counter these obstacles.

 In a reflection of how serious supply chain problems have become, 84% of CFOs at middle-market companies said in a recent survey that these disruptions are a significant or moderate risk to their business.

-"Geopolitical risk, shortages of workers at all levels , increased energy prices, and environmental factors mean that supply chains will likely continue to be disrupted for many more months to come," said Tizu Menelik, a Senior Vice President at Fifth Third Bank and Group Head of Diversified Industries and International Corporate Banking.
+"Geopolitical risk, shortages of workers at all levels , increased energy prices, and environmental factors mean that supply chains will likely continue to be disrupted for many more months to come," said Suneel Gill, Senior Vice President at Fifth Third Bank and Head of International Corporate Banking and Global Transaction Banking.

 Finding a Solution